Metric | Description | Other Names/Notes |

 = smf.ols(formula = model, data = df_train).fit() model_lr_train

-Now that we have a model on our training data, we can use it to make predictions on our test data:
+Now that we have a model from our training data, we can use it to make predictions on our test data:

 = predict(model_lr_train, newdata = df_test) predictions